 I’ve been a writer ever since I could read, and a professional writer and editor for most of my working life.
-My particular strength lies in communicating complex ideas in clear, accessible prose.
-You can find out more about my work as a freelance writer and editor at my freelance web site, margaretdmcgee.com.
+My books include Stumbling Toward God, Sacred Attention, and Haiku – The Sacred Art, as well as numerous user guides and other technical pieces written for software companies over the years.
+You’ll find more about my books and other writings at my author website, margaretdmcgee.com.

 I’m a member of St. Paul’s Episcopal Church in Port Townsend, Washington, where I am a licensed lay preacher and writer of liturgical prayers.
-My litanies and prayers for high holy days have been used at St. Paul’s and other venues, including the Cathedral of St. John in Providence, Rhode Island.
+My litanies and prayers for high holy days have been used at St. Paul’s and other faith communities across the United States.